First National Bank Tower (Dallas): History

 At ground level the building features a long pedestrian arcade flanked by retail space connected Elm Street and Pacific Street, and the building was later connected to the Dallas Pedestrian Network when the adjacent Renaissance Tower was opened in 1974.
 An 800-space garage was located on the lower two levels, and was the largest single parking facility in Dallas at the time.

 During following years the bank continued to grow and under InterFirst Corp. built Renaissance Tower and Bank of America Plaza.
 After a series of mergers it became part of Bank of America, and as most banking operations vacated the structure the name was changed to Elm Place.
 Under a special agreement, the bank owned the bottom 10 floors, while the lobby and upper 42 floors had a separate owner.
 The lower floors of the building were foreclosed on in early 2009; the tower portion of the building closed in late January 2010 due to low occupancy rates.
 In May 2010 the building was put up for sale for $19 million.

 In 2020, it reopened, after the most costly building conversion in Dallas' history, totaling $460 million.
 It contains The luxury Thompson Dallas Hotel, 324 apartments, 37000 sqft sq ft of office space and 43000 sqft of retail space.

+In January 2026, the building went into foreclosure, and developer Shawn Todd turned the property over to its lender, Starwood Capital Group, which was owed $230 million.